shikhasingh0101/oslab1practicals/README.md

 11. `grep`: Search for a specified pattern in one or more files.
 It's a powerful tool for finding specific content in text files.
  ![image](https://github.com/shikhasingh0101/oslab1practicals/assets/142776457/15632ee3-8c98-45bd-b147-f0144fc0cf42)

 12.`sed`: Utilize a stream editor for filtering and transforming text.
-It can be used for complex text manipulation tasks.
+It can be used for complex text manipulation tasks. sed '$a\This line is appended after the last line'